kubernetes/enhancements/keps/sig-node/3857-rro-mounts/README.md

 #### GA
 - Two beta releases of Kubernetes at least
-- containerd, CRI-O, and cri-dockerd supports the feature with their GA releases
+- containerd (v2.0) and CRI-O (v1.30) support the feature with their GA releases.
+  The feature has been implemented in the `master` branch of cri-dockerd too.

 ### Upgrade / Downgrade Strategy